rajvaidyanath27/developer-roadmap/fullstack.md

 Version Control and Collaboration:-
  1) Git: Proficiency in using Git for version control, including branching, merging, and resolving conflicts.
- 2) Git Workflows: Understanding of Git workflows like GitFlow or GitHub Flow for effective collaboration in team environments.
+ 2) Git Workflows: Understanding of Git workflows like GitFlow or GitHub Flow for effective collaboration in team enviroments.